Salmonella is a rod-shaped “Gram-negative” bacteria (which means that it does not

 Most people over the age of 13 have had an attack, although we probably called it a touch of a flu (which does not usually produce the diarrhea or cramps symptoms).

-It is usually only considered serious if it affects the young, old, or immune-compromised, and then the main concern is dehydration.
+Salmonella is usually only considered serious when it affects the young, old, or immune-compromised, and then the main concern is dehydration.
 A small number of people who get Salmonellosis might also get Reiter’s Syndrome, which can lead to a difficult to treat form of arthritis.
 Some forms of Salmonella, especially those which come from food processing plants, can be more dangerous.

 CDC Salmonella site